Artificial Intelligence and Big Data in Business

-She is holder of the Jean Monnet Chair “Small Area Methods for Monitoring of Poverty and Living Conditions in EU” 2015-2018 (http://sampleu.ec.unipi.it).
+She is holder of the Jean Monnet Chair “Small Area Methods for Multidimentional Poverty and Living Conditions Indicators in EU” 2019-2021 (http://sampieuchair.ec.unipi.it).

-Since 2012 she is member of the International Statistical Institute and since 2014 she is vice President elected of the International Association of Survey Statisticians (IASS).
+Since 2012 she is member of the International Statistical Institute and she served as vice President elected of the International Association of Survey Statisticians (IASS) (2014-2017).

 Her research fields include small area estimation, poverty mapping, inference in elusive populations, nonresponse in telephone and Internet surveys, design effect in fitting statistical models.
 She was scientific coordinator of the several research projects on Small Area Statistics funded by the European Commission and by the Italian Ministry of University and Research.